neilgebhard/posterly/README.md

 ## General info

 This repository holds the source code for a Reddit clone employing the MERN stack -- MongoDB, Express, React, and Node.

-It incorporates authentication, posts, comments, and replies.
-Deployment is on Heroku.
+Features so far:

+- Authentication: signup, login, logout, and persistence
+- Posts: adding and deleting posts
+- Comments: adding and deleting comments to posts
+- Replies: adding and deleting deplies to comments
+- Votes: upvoting and downvoting posts

+And that's it so far!

 ## Technologies

-Some libraries this project is created with:
+Some frameworks and libraries this project is made with:

-- Express: 4.17.1
-- mongoose: 6.0.11
+Frontend:

 - React: 17.0.2
-- jsonwebtoken: 8.5.1
+- Tailwind CSS
 - react-router-dom: 5.3.0
 - formik: 2.2.9
 - yup: 0.32.11

+Backend:

+- MongoDB
+- Express: 4.17.1
+- mongoose: 6.0.11
-- tailwindcss
+- JSON web tokens

+Testing:

 - Cypress: 8.7.0

+Deployment:

+- Heroku

+Note: I wish I started this project with TypeScript.

 ## Setup